Skip to main contentScroll Top

 You will find the flower market just by the river a little further north and the Wararot market as well as a small Chinatown (there is a nice walk to do in the area including I'm talking here).
 This area is also home to many bars (and Chiang Mai's red light district, along Loi Kroh) and a Thai boxing stadium (CM Entertainment Complex, also on Loi Kroh Road).
 In short, it's a neighborhood to choose if you like things to be lively and are looking for entertainment.

-Located on the other side of the Ping River, this is ideal for those looking for a bit of peace and quiet during their stay in Chiang Mai while still being close to all amenities.
-It's also not far from the train station, making it ideal if you're traveling to or from Chiang Mai by train.
+On the other side of the Ping River, this will suit those seeking a bit of peace and quiet during their stay in Chiang Mai while remaining close to all amenities.
+It's also not far from the train station, making it ideal if you plan to leave Chiang Mai by train or not go far upon arrival.

 Nimmanhaemin and Chang Phuak districts